jumbleview/Clock16/README.md

 ![CIRCUTE](./images/clock.jpg)

  Each multi-color LED consists of three color LEDs, so overall there are 32 LEDs.
 Single pin in this circute controls  two LEDs.
- There is power down supply used.
-It is needed to avoid weak LED lighting when chip pin  takes in-no-pull-up resistor mode (program set it  when  LED should be off).
+ Circute has power down supply, converting 5V power to ~4 v.
+It is needed to avoid weak LED lighting when chip pin  takes in-no-pull-up mode (program set it  when  LED should be off).
  Super-capacitor and schottky diode allows to keep clock running in case of occasional power loss.
-Opto-pair delivers to circute  signal of power loss and program may switch all LEDs off  to prolong clock work while power is down.
+Opto-pair delivers signal of the power loss to the microchip and program may switch all LEDs off  to prolong clock work while power is down.

 ## Program